nitingoel266/labhub-pwa/readme.md

 ## Notes

-* Before the above deployment command is run, please ensure that a `Node.js` version 18+ is installed in the deployment environment.
+* Before running the deployment command `npm run prod`, please ensure that `Node.js` *version 18+* is installed in the deployment environment.